August 20, 2012

 Anything edible that you feel like eating.

 Heat the oil in a small pan.
 Add the onions, mushrooms, chilies and salt and stir it till the onions and mushrooms seem cooked (1 minute or less).
-Please note this is required if you opt to add in the mushrooms and onion.
+Please note, this is only required if you opt to add in the mushrooms and onion.

 While they get cooked, take the cup and break the eggs into it and whisk with a fork.
 Add the milk, sugar, salt, pepper, herbs, garlic and cheese (1/2 cube) while whisking.
 Add the mushroom-onion mix and stir.

 Pop the cup in the microwave/oven for 45 seconds on HIGH Micro Power.
 Take it out, and add another ½ cube of grated cheese and stir the contents (i.e. scramble).
 Now cook it for 35-45 seconds until you can see the egg and cheese rise in the cup.

 Grate a fresh layer of cheese on top (1 cube) and heat it till the cheese melts (15 seconds on HIGH).
 Garnish with a basil leaf or use a ketchup squeeze tube to draw a <3/write a message on it and serve.